 The University of Minnesota is a Land Grant University, and as such we have benefitted from the cession of land by the federal government for the creation of the University.

-By offering this land acknowledgment, we affirm tribal sovereignty and will work to hold the University accountable to American Indian peoples and nations.
+By offering this land acknowledgment, we affirm tribal sovereignty and will work to hold the University accountable to Indigenous peoples and nations.